Zapopan: Hydrography

 Its hydrological resources are distributed in different surface and underground currents.
 Temporary surface currents drain from the Atemajac Valley to the east of the municipality, directly increasing the channel of the Rio Grande or Santiago.
 The most important permanent surface currents are: the Santiago River and the San Antonio, Grande, La Higuerita, Blanco, Atemajac, and Las Tortugas streams.
-In the central part of the municipality are the dams of Copalita and Santa Lucia, and the board of San José, in addition to several storages and wells.
+In the central part of the municipality are the dams of Copalita and Santa Lucia, and the San José dam, in addition to several storages and wells.

 Flora and fauna

+The city's vegetation is composed of pine and oaks from Sierra la Primavera, in addition to the species of cretón, jonote, madroño, ozote, savila, and nopal in the northern and eastern part in the ravine.

+Wildlife

-Its vegetation is basically composed of pine and oak in the Sierra de La Primavera, in addition to the species cretón, jonote, madroño, ozote, mtama, savila, and nopal in the northern and eastern part in the ravine.
-The current wildlife list includes 106 species of animals such as the white-tailed deer, cougar, lynx, coyote, grey fox, badger, hare, raccoon among others and have been identified about 137 species of birds both migratory and resident and we can observe falcons, eagles, herons, tordos, quails, roadrunners, woodpeckers, and many more.
+The current wildlife list includes 106 species of animals such as the white-tailed deer, cougar, lynx, coyote, grey fox, badger, hare, raccoon among others and have been identified about 137 species of birds both migratory and resident and we can observe falcons, eagles, herons, thrushes, quails, roadrunners, woodpeckers, and many more.